houtmac-mac/hello-world/README.md

 # hello-world
 First repository
-Ty here, I am working on a project fro coursera
+Ty here, I am working on a project for coursera